mongodb/docs/source/includes/list-table-cluster-options.rst

    * - :guilabel:`Admin Username & Password`

      - Creates a MongoDB admin user with the specified username and password.
-These fields appears only if you are creating the first cluster in a |service| group.
+These fields appear only if no MongoDB user exists for your |service| group, such as if you are creating the first cluster in the group.

        **When creating a new admin user, be sure to save the credentials.**